Can I Eat Expired Silver Linden?

 Can I eat Silver Linden if it's been at room temperature for 8 hours?

-If Silver Linden has been left at room temperature for 8 hours, it's best to discard it to prevent foodborne illness.
+If Silver Linden has been left at room temperature for 8 hours, it's best to discard it to reduce the risk of foodborne illness.
 Bacteria can multiply rapidly at room temperature, increasing the risk of contamination.
 Follow the 2-hour rule for perishable foods to ensure food safety.

 How does the type of container affect Silver Linden's shelf life?